University of Bradford: History

+Early history

 The university's origins date back to the Mechanics Institute, founded in 1832, formed in response to the need in the city for workers with skills relevant to the workplace.
 In 1882, the institute became the Bradford Technical College.
 In 1957, the Bradford Institute of Technology, was formed as a College of Advanced Technology to take on the running of higher education courses.
 Construction of the Richmond Building, the largest building on campus, began in 1963.
 The Horton Building and Chesham Building were subsequently added, on the opposite side of Richmond Road.

 The charter of incorporation was granted in 1966, to create the University of Bradford; the then Prime Minister Harold Wilson became the university's first chancellor.
 In 1970s the university became an important international centre in the field of Yugoslav studies with the establishment of the University of Bradford Postgraduate School of Yugoslav Studies serving as a core institution in this effort.
 Research Unit in Yugoslav Studies at Bradford was established already in 1965 with significant involvement of British geographer Frederick Bernard Singleton.
-After her exile from South Africa AnnMarie Wolpe gained a post at the Bradford Department of Yugoslav Studies in 1963.
+After her exile from South Africa, AnnMarie Wolpe gained a post at the Bradford Department of Yugoslav Studies in 1963.